Thailand - Phattalung

 The water coming directly out of the ground is too hot to bathe in, therefore it is mixed with cold water.
 If you wish you can stay overnight at the hot springs and the bathrooms in the bungalows use water from the hot springs.

 In Khao Chaison district on a promontory that overlooks Songkhla Lake there is a restaurant called Thew That Resort that serves good seafood.
-The view and the food are good.
+The view and the food are excellent.
+A little way from Thew That is another place called the Cape.
+This too has excellent food and drinks, and an excellent view overlooking the inland sea.

 Thew That Resort and Restaurant, Khao Chaison, Phattalung